 <>

-directly connects the FDIC Certificate Number to the Registry.
+From the Registration Authority to the FDIC Certificate Number to the Registry

 3.3 Stock Corporation – Address